Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Convolved Substructure

 With this parametrization, we have that the first moment is $\Delta_D$ for all values of $\alpha$, but we allow for a general power law behavior as $x\to 0$, specified by $\alpha$.
 When considering a full example at the LHC, we will find that a value of $\alpha$ slightly larger than two will give an excellent fit.
 Taking the first moment of \Eq{eq:conv_multiple}, we find that

 Again, we assume that the reference mass that we are shifting the distributions to, namely $m_2$, satisfies $m_2<m_1$.
 In \Secs{sec:NP}{sec:P} we have used the factorization formula for the $D_2$ observable derived in \cite{Larkoski:2017iuy,Larkoski:2017cqq} to predict the mass dependence of both the perturbative, $\Delta_D^P$, and non-perturbative, $\Delta_D^\NP$, moments appearing in \Eq{eq:total_moment}.
 In principle, the exact values of the moments can be extracted for given processes and observables, by studying the distributions with and without hadronization, as was done above.

 The decorrelation using this procedure on our NLL$+$LO calculation is shown in \Fig{fig:CSS_full}, which shows both the perturbative and non-perturbative distributions, as well as the final CSS curve, and can be viewed as an analytic realization of the strategy outlined in \Fig{fig:intro}.
 Good, but not perfect decorrelation is observed, and we will see in \Sec{sec:ph} that the decorrelation procedure seems to work even better in \pythia{} than for the analytic example shown here.\footnote{There is also a tradeoff between exactly reproducing the mean and accurately capturing other aspects of the shape.} For ease of applicability, we find it more convenient to give a formula for $\Delta_D(m_1, m_2)$, with two constants that can be directly extracted by fitting the decorrelation at several points, as will be demonstrated in a practical example in \Sec{sec:ph}.
 Using our understanding of the functional dependence on the jet mass for both the perturbative and non-perturbative contributions to the moment discussed in \Secs{sec:NP}{sec:P}, we have the general form of the moment for the CSS approach as

 where the second line is an approximation that is good for most numerical purposes.
 Again, we emphasize that the reference mass, $m_2$ is taken to satisfy $m_2<m_1$, so that this shift is positive.
 Here the $c_\NP$, $c_\P$ and $\tilde c_P$ are constants that can be fit for numerically, and describe the non-perturbative and perturbative scalings respectively.
+We note that although it may appear unnatural, the coefficients $c_\NP$ and $\tilde c_P$ have different mass dimensions, since $c_\NP$ is associated with a power-law variation, while $\tilde c_P$ is associated with a logarithmic variation.

 From a practical perspective, the CSS decorrelation function can be constructed by fixing the value of $\alpha$ appearing in \Eq{eq:shapefunc} using a single value of the mass.
 For $D_2$, we find values of $\alpha \in [2,3]$ work well, with no strong preference for a given value.
 Using several values of the mass, one can then fit for $c_\NP$ and $\tilde c_P$ to give a smooth function that describes the evolution of the moment of the shape function.
 Knowing the analytic scaling of the function is therefore important, as it allows the shape to be fixed using dedicated Monte Carlo at a few specific mass points, and does not require Monte Carlo at every single value of the mass to determine the form.
 We will illustrate this for a case study of $Z'\to q\bar q$ in \Sec{sec:ph}, where we will find that this gives a remarkably good (almost perfect) decorrelation of the $D_2$ observable.